jundalisay/spblist/content/en/research/paracelsus/nymphs/tractatus-1b.md

 But walls recede before the flesh that is not from Adam.
 It means that such flesh does not require doors nor holes.
 It goes through intact walls and does not break anything*.

-> *Superphysics note: We put this material as the aether which allows neutrinos to go through walls.
+{{< n n="We put this material as the aether which allows neutrinos to go through walls.
 In our 5 Layer model, neutrinos are from the Convertible Layer which is the Water ELement in alchemy.
 Nymphs are the most common Elemental and reside in the Water Element.
-This is why we will often use neutrinos to explain their dynamics.
+This is why we will often use neutrinos to explain their dynamics." >}}

 They are both flesh, blood, bone and so on, whatever belongs to a man, and in their whole nature they are like man's.
 But they are different in that they have a double origin like 2 cousins.

 They are in equal way like a spirit and like man*.

-> *Superphysics note: Neutrinos can interact with matter through liquid argon and so switch from 'spirit' to 'man'.
+{{< n n="Neutrinos can interact with matter through liquid argon and so switch from 'spirit' to 'man'." >}}

 The spirit goes through all walls.
 Nothing locks him out.